kale-stew/nextjs-notion-example/README.md

-# React x Notion
+# Next.js x Notion

-This website is a sample newsletter sign-up page that incorporates a backend hosted in a [Notion](https://notion.so) database with a simple [React](https://reactjs.org) frontend.
+This website is a sample newsletter sign-up page that incorporates a backend hosted in a [Notion](https://notion.so) database with a simple [Next.js](https://nextjs.org) frontend.
 It has a page to view all existing users, and a page for new users to sign-up on.
 The database itself is hosted in Notion, and you can view it in realtime [here](https://www.notion.so/notiondenver/2b41ff18697742c094696d0dda317a23?v=0ed93d3d67eb4de0a4410466fd5ef9eb).

 This sample site is deployed using [Github Pages](https://pages.github.com) but you can substitute this step for a variety of other deployment hosts, including [Vercel](https://vercel.com/dashboard) or [Netlify](https://www.netlify.com) -- see the [Deployment](#deployment) section below for more information on how to set those alternatives up.

+**Why I Made This**

+When I first went to integrate my many Notion databases with smaller frontends I had built out for smaller projects, I kept running into the same issue: the Notion API does not allow you to call it from the browser, so it does not work with a "vanilla" React application.
+You need to implement server-side rendering (a.k.a.
+SSR) to access the SDK.
+Next.js is one of the easiest ways to do this.

+Notion doesn't and cannot have a no-cors policy as it would open the API up for abuse.
+Cors access policies exist to limit access to an API, and when that API is exchanging credentials connected to paid accounts, this can get a little too risky.

+There are a number of other ways to connect a Notion database with a SPA frontend, but this is the simplest I've found.

 ## Development

 First, you'll need to remove the `.example` extension from the `.env.example` file at the root of this repository.
 Once this is done, substitute the placeholder text in that file with your unique `NOTION_ACCESS_TOKEN` and `NOTION_DATABASE_ID`.
 If you need help finding these values within your own workspace, follow [these instructions in the Notion API setup docs](https://developers.notion.com/docs/getting-started).

+**Important:** Don't forget to "share" your page in Notion with the integration once you've created it in the Notion UI.
+I've found that this step is easily overlooked and it will prevent your integration from even seeing the database.

 ### Adding new Notion queries